pennmush/pennmush/README.SQL.md

 tables, or queries to a SQL server on a different host computer can lag the mush for everyone!

+The commands @mapsql and @sql/async, on the other hand, execute their queries in background threads. which can reduce lag in most cases.
+Running a synchronous query at the same time a slow async one is also running will still cause delays.

 Compiling with/without SQL
 ==========================